 Muneeb Akhtar – My Crohn’s Disease Story

-After months of suffering, Muneeb was diagnosed with Crohn’s Disease in October 2016, aged 19 years old.
+After months of suffering, Muneeb was diagnosed with Crohn’s Disease in October 2016 resulting in a colostomy, aged 19 years old.
 Here, Muneeb talks to us about his Crohn’s journey so far and how he has coped with his condition.

 Muneeb, thanks for talking to the Bladder and Bowel Community…